Unifying Cosmic Epochs and Effective Dynamical Brane Tension: Introduction

-This article proceeds as follows: Section 2 introduces the new scale factor.
+This article proceeds as follows: Section 2 introduces the new scale factor as a phenomenological model.
 Then its cosmic evolution across various epochs will be discussed.
-Section 3 proposes a continuous version of the unified scale factor description, employing proper sigmoid functions to smoothly interpolate between different epochs, analyzes its cosmological implications and provides plots demonstrating observational agreement.
-Section 4 explores the model's physical motivation within the brane cosmology framework.
-Finally Section 5 is devoted to the conclusions.
+Section 3 proposes a continuous, physically motivated version of the unified scale factor description, employing proper sigmoid functions to smoothly interpolate between different epochs, analyzes its cosmological implications and provides plots demonstrating observational agreement.
+Section 4 explores the model's potential inspiration from fundamental theoretical concepts such as brane world cosmology.
+Finally, Section 5 is devoted to the conclusions.